Unfortunately, some schools have rules that are unfair and super problematic — and people are pointing them out.

 10. "Lowering a school's funding if the SAT scores are low.
 If the scores are low, there should be more funding to help kids learn!"

-11. "In the case of a fire, I think it’s stupid we have to go in alphabetical order."
+11. "In the case of a fire, I think it’s stupid that we have to go in alphabetical order."

 "So Adam is happy and healthy, but Zach just turned into ash.
 In my opinion, they should all just get in a line, no matter what."